job

 Eventually a fag would be stubbed out, his cup drained and he would begin the process of rising to his feet.
 This was our cue to resume work.
 He would repair to the medical room for a sleep on the couch there.
 I used to have fun ringing the bell that called for the janny, running to the top of the stairs and watching through the railings as he lurched, confused, out of the room, clutching at his disarray.

 Towards the end of the summer teachers started to filter back into school, to set up their classrooms for the new term.
 This involved us in re-setting their furniture which, despite the maps we had drawn on the blackboards, was, “in a complete disarray”.
 And once a primary teacher has caught hold of you they will find a thousand and one, and another one, tasks with which you can help them.
 Cleaning took a bit of a backseat for a while.
-Other cleaners started to appear too, back from their holidays, of particular note was Mary.

 So the summer idled to its end.
 Outside of work it was the usual round of pubs and parties, football in the park, barbecues and playing at being a grown-up.
 I felt reasonably content, I seemed to have some foot in the world again.
 And so it was that I stayed on after the summer to become a proper cleaner.